Title IX at Texas Tech

 - You would like a No Contact Order to prohibit communication between you and another party.

-- You would like the University to take action and investigate the incident.
+- You would like the University to facilitate an informal resolution or investigate the incident.

 - Academic Support